 The reporting process, see CH860000, is intended to identify examples where the standards demonstrated by the agent fall well short of those which would be demonstrated by a competent agent.
 The measure would be the standards required of those who are affiliated to the main agent representative bodies.

 Once you have made your report, you should carry on with your check in the normal way.

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

+Previous page

+Next page